WORDS BY JOSEPH FURNESS

 Jamaica is a huge source of inspiration for me, but not in the cliché way one would think.
-What I’m trying to say is that I don’t make beach jewellery or shell earrings, but what I do make is jewellery with a ‘No problem, Mon!’ vibe.
+What I’m trying to say is that I don’t make beach jewelry or shell earrings, but what I do make is jewelry with a ‘No problem, Mon!’ vibe.
 It's not complicated; it's unpretentious; it’s inclusive; it's easy to wear.
-Plus, you may notice that the Jamaican colours feature subtly in my collections: yellow gold, vibrant malachite (green) and black onyx.
+Plus, you may notice that the Jamaican colors feature subtly in my collections: yellow gold, vibrant malachite (green) and black onyx.

 Your mother was a seamstress in Jamaica, did you grow up surrounded by fashion?